CuriosityWeb/spark-standalone-cluster-sample/README.md

 ## Running Scala Examples

-**Note:** Please start the cluster as described in step 1 before running the scala samples.
+**Note:** Please start the cluster as described in **Running Standalone Cluster With 1 Master Node & 3 Worker Node** before running the scala samples.

 To run the Scala sample, the host machine must be configured as follows: